 So, the question is: Can you afford to wait?
 Perhaps you need your own space because you’ve got a baby on the way (or, like, a crazy mother-in-law in the way).

-If time is of the essence, or if you’re tired of trying for a BTO flat, opting for a resale flat might be a more feasible choice.
-Once you find The One, the entire transaction can be completed in as quickly as 8 weeks.
+So if time is of the essence, or if you’re tired of trying for a BTO flat, opting for a resale flat might be a more feasible choice.
+Like we mentioned, once you find The One, the entire transaction can be completed in as quickly as 8 weeks.

 Does the HDB flat suit your preferences?